rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 ```

 All these return a pointer to an ROMol on success, or 0 (aka Null) on
 failure.
-Obviously the object must be deleted when finished with to
+Obviously, the object must be deleted when finished with to
 prevent memory leaks.

 If the SMILES parsing fails, an `RDKit::MolSanitizeException` (derived